 The walls and floors are likely going to need to be fixed, replaced, or restored.
 When working with walls and flooring, you’ll want to consider neutral colors.
 Since you’re selling the house, you don’t have to worry about the colors you like.
 These colors help potential buyers visualize the home for themselves and it makes the house feel fresh.
 Everything about your repairs and restoration should invoke spotlessness and cleanliness.
 And you really don’t want to use any colors that make people think about flooded water or mold, such as blacks and greens.

-When it comes to major repairs, like working on the foundation, replacing wood beams, or anything else major, you should really hire a contractor or at least get some estimates.
+contractor or at least get some estimates.
 There’s the damage you can see and there’s the damage you can’t.
 But a solid contractor will be able to identify it for you.
 When the repairs are done, you’ll want to pay for a home inspection that you can show to potential buyers.
 You’re really going to need to prove that the house is in great condition to get market buyers to make offers.

 Identify Any Mold and Repair

-One of the biggest repair concerns, when you have a flooded house with mold.
+One of the biggest repair concerns, is when you have a flooded house with mold.
 Mold begins forming in as soon as 24 hours so there is no time to waste.
-Once it starts growing it can very hard to remove it unless you’re working with professional materials and equipment.
+Once it starts growing it can be very hard to remove it unless you’re working with professional materials and equipment.
 You could possibly try to deal with it yourself but it’s always better to go with a pro who understands how to find the hidden mold and make sure it never comes back.
 Of course, this is going to cost you a bit but that’s the price of selling a flooded house on the market.

 Redecorate if Necessary

 Once you’ve made the repairs, you’ll want to make sure your house is in the best light possible.
-It’s not enough to show that the house has improved since the water damage, but you also have to present it in a way that keeps up with the other for-sale houses on the block.
+It’s not enough to show that the house has improved since the water damage, you also have to present it in a way that keeps up with the other for-sale houses on the block.
 Consider bringing in a professional home stager who will stage your house in a way that is appealing to a wide range of potential buyers.
-You’ll also want to hire a pro photographer who can really make your listing photos pop.
+You’ll also want to hire a professional photographer who can really make your listing photos pop.
 All of this costs money, of course, but if you’re trying to sell your house fast on the market, then it’s a cost you’ll need to spend.

 Sell Your House to a Cash Home Buyer